 CFA designates an international professional certificate that is offered by CFA Institute.
-CFA chartereholders have in-depth knowledge of securities types, investment analysis, and investment decision making.
-In order to quality for a CFA charter, candidates must meet standards for education, experience, examination, and ethics.
+CFA charterholders have in-depth knowledge of types of securities, investment analysis, and investment decision making.
+In order to qualify for a CFA charter, candidates must meet standards for examination, work experience, and ethics.

-EXAMINATION: Candidates must pass a series of three six-hour exams that covers ethics, quantitative methods, economics, corporate finance, financial reporting and analysis, security analysis, and portfolio management.
+EXAMINATION: Candidates must pass a series of three rigorous CFA exams (Level I, Level II, and Level III) covering topics such as ethics, quantitative methods, economics, corporate finance, financial reporting and analysis, security analysis, and portfolio management.

-ETHICS: Candidates and charterholders must adhere to the strict CFA Institute Code of Ethics and Standards of Professional Conduct, as reviewed by CFA Institute.
+ETHICS: As a CFA Institute member, candidates and charterholders must adhere to the strict CFA Institute Code of Ethics and Standards of Professional Conduct, as reviewed by CFA Institute.

 An effective way for investors to think about those with careers in personal finance is to separate professional money managers from asset gatherers.
 Banyan Asset Management, Inc. proudly distinguishes itself from competitors with its roots firmly planted in the principles of professional money management.